 - Name and phone number of family doctor (if applicable)

-Students unable to visit their doctor who received a suspension order and need immunization can book an appointment at the Brant County Health Unit.
+Students who received a suspension order and need immunization but are unable to visit their doctor can book an appointment at the Brant County Health Unit.
 High school students are encouraged to receive their missing vaccines at a clinic at their school.
-No appointment is required (see High School Clinics below).
+No appointment is required.

-- Monday, February 27: Pauline Johnson (Small Gym)
+- Wednesday, February 27: Pauline Johnson Collegiate VS (Small Gym)

 To book an appointment call 519-753-4937 ext.
 451. Please include these details in your message: